History of David Cross in Timeline

 On February 21, 2017, Amber Tamblyn announced that she and David Cross had a daughter.

-In October 2017, David Cross apologized to Charlyne Yi after they reported that he had made racially insensitive comments towards them in the mid-2000s.
+In October 2017, David Cross apologized to Lo Mutuc (formerly known as Charlyne Yi) after they reported that he had made racially insensitive comments in the mid-2000s.

-In August 2018, members of the Church of Jesus Christ of Latter-day Saints protested a photo that David Cross tweeted of himself wearing "Mormon religious undergarments" to promote his show at the University of Utah.
-The university president condemned the imagery as offensive.
+In August 2018, David Cross faced protests from members of the Church of Jesus Christ of Latter-day Saints after he tweeted a photo of himself wearing "Mormon religious undergarments" to promote his show at the University of Utah.
+This led to condemnation from the university president, citing "bigotry and religious intolerance."

 2018: Bliss Release and Sorry to Bother You